Michala Gregorová

 What has stood the test of time for you?
 That is, what have you been focusing on regularly for years?

-Studying new topics (which has led to my applying to study the humanities), strength training, yoga, discovering good restaurants, cooking.
-And, most importantly, building close relationships.
+Studying new topics (which has led to studying philosophy), strength training, discovering good restaurants, and cooking.
+And, most importantly, close relationships.

 What’s your favourite place?